 After this extensive scoping process the final recommendation was presented and the technical drawings signed off by The Warehouse late in 2019.
 From there, despite the obvious logistical challenges of the Covid-19 environment, the machinery was swiftly dispatched from Wulftec for installation to begin in late May.
 This process was completed in July with the new pallet packaging system operational and working as planned.

-Once process flows are developed with both the Auckland and Christchurch teams and these shiny new machines become a seamless part of the well-oiled distribution process, productivity levels are set to soar just in time for the busy period ahead of us.
+Once process flows are developed with both the Auckland and Christchurch teams, and these shiny new machines become a seamless part of the well-oiled distribution process, productivity levels are set to soar just in time for the busy period ahead.

 Importantly too, team members can stay at a safe distance as every box and product is safely secured and made ready for shipping.